keeporsweep/keeporsweep.net/README.md

 - [Mailstrom](https://mailstrom.co/): helps manage your email with lots of filters, no randomness
 - [Manageflitter](https://manageflitter.com/): helps unfollowing people on Twitter, with lots of filters but no randomness
 - [Octobox](https://octobox.io/): helps manage Github issues with lots of filters, no randomness
-- [random-tweet](https://github.com/michaelbutler/random-tweet): command-line only it seems
 - [Random Decluttering Generator](http://less-stuff.co.uk/random-decluttering-generator/): for physical things
-- Terminal command: `find ~ -type f -print0 | shuf -zn1`

-In Nextcloud it could be done via:
-> You can write your own controller.
-Get the userFolder.
-And do a search with a random letter on that indeed.
-And then take a random result (be sure to check if it is a file)